amgottlieb/OSIRIS_Imaging_DRP/README.md

     %*"

-to the end of the text (the whole string should like like:
+to the end of the text so that the whole string should look like:

     "C:\Users\username\anaconda3\python.exe" "%1" %*"
 This allows Windows to pass all arguments to python.exe.